 - Japanese B encephalitis is spread by mosquitoes and is sometimes advised for those spending longer periods in risk, especially rural areas, as is often the case with the more adventurous traveller.

 Malaria prevention requires careful avoidance of mosquito bites in addition to drug prophylaxis.
 Take suitable clothing, insect repellents and your own mosquito net or mosquito proof tent.
-For travel in remote, malaria-endemic areas it is advisable to carry drugs for the emergency treatment of malaria.
+For travel in remote, malaria-endemic areas it is advisable to carry drugs for standby emergency treatment of malaria.
 You should discuss this with your doctor, and ensure that you know what signs to look for and how to use the medication.
-Malaria will not be a problem for many mountaineering and trekking expeditions as the mosquito vectors do not occur above 2000 metres.